 The old office chair debate: mid back or high back chair - which one is better and does it really matter?
-Yes it does.
-There are 7 important questions that you need to answer before deciding whether a mid back or high back chair is the right option for your home or work office.
+The quick answer.....yes it does!
+There are 7 important questions that you need to answer before deciding whether a mid back or high back swivel chair with adjustable arms is the right option for your home or work office.

-High Back or Mid Back Chair - what is the difference?
+High Back or Mid Back Office Chair - what is the difference?

-The difference between a modern high and mid back office chair is immediately noticeable.
+The difference between a modern high and mid back swivel office chair is immediately noticeable.
+A mid back chair is one where the backrest is approximately shoulder height.

 The single key feature that differentiates a contemporary high back office chair from its mid back counterpart, is the addition of an adjustable headrest.

-To help you decide whether a high or mid back chair is the best option, answer the following 7 questions:
+To help you decide which is the best option, answer the following 7 questions:

 What is your body shape and size?